 IN THIS EPISODE

-- She talks about the Winter Olympics, the WNBA and a key lesson she learned in sports management.
+Kelly talks about Salt Lake City, the Winter Olympics, the WNBA and a key lesson she learned in sports management.

 To Learn More About Kelly

 What opportunities do you see in the place you live?

 We invite your posts on our Facebook page.